AlexDuvalinho/Explainable-Artificial-Intelligence-XAI-/Data visualisation/Analysis.md

 *Contract*\
 A larger percent of customers with monthly subscription have left compared to customers with one year contract.
 This is even more accentuated compared to two-years contract, which is quite logic.\
-One and two year contracts probably have contractual fines and therefore customers have to wait until the end of contract to churn.
+One-year and two-year contracts probably have contractual fines and therefore customers have to wait until the end of the contract to churn.
 A time-series dataset (survival analysis) would be better to understand this kind of behaviour.\
-Relation with numerical features: longer contracts are more affected by higher monthly charges (for churn rate).
-Potentially because they subscribe to some services, which is itself correlated with high monthly charges.

 *PaymentMethod*\
-It is spit into four categories: electronic check, mail check, credit card, bank transfer The preferred payment method is Electronic check with around 35% of customers.
-This method has a very high churn rate compared to other methods (which are used by an equal amount of  individuals and all present a similar churn rate).\
+It is spit into four categories: electronic check, mail check, credit card and bank transfer. \
+The preferred payment method is electronic check with approximately 35% of customers.
+It has a very high churn rate compared to the other methods, which are used by an equal amount of individuals and all present a similar churn rate.\
-No correlation with contract.
-Longer do not favour a particular type of payment.\
+There is no special correlation with contract and tenure.
+Longer contracts or higher tenure do not favour a particular type of payment.\
-Relation with cts features.\
-There is a huge gap in monthly charges between customers that churn and those that don't with respect to Mailed Check.
-Still, mailed checks have lower charges (for both types of clients).\
-When plotted against tenure (and churn), seems normal.
-Older customer churn less for all types of payement.
-Similar proportion for each category.

 *PaperlessBilling*\
-Paperless billing customers are more likely to churn.
-Probably because it is easier to do and because it is correlated with smaller time-length contracts.
+Customers with paperless billing are more likely to churn, probably because it is easier to do and because it is correlated with smaller time-length contracts.

 ### Correlation matrix

-There is no multicollinearity.
 We simply notice a decent correlation between Contract and all additional services (linked to Internet).
 This is not too surprising.
-Individuals that subscribe to this kind of offer OnlineBackup, OnlineSecurity or StreamingTV are usually long-term customers, meaning having one-year or two-years contracts.
-It is rare to subscribe to this type of offers only for a month.\
+Individuals that subscribe to this kind of offer (OnlineBackup, OnlineSecurity or StreamingTV) are usually long-term customers, meaning having one-year or two-year contracts.
+It is rare to subscribe to this type of offer only for a month.\
-—> Disappears with feature engineering (encode into binary variables).\
+When multiple category categorical variables are one-hot-encoded, this correlation disappears.\
-—> However, strong correlation between these services remains.
+However, a strong correlation between the services remains.

-Correlation matrix   (2 graphs) \
+Correlation matrix \
 Nothing really new to note.
 There does not seem to be any strong correlation, else than between
 * tenure, TotalCharges, MonthlyCharges
 * MonthlyCharges and FiberOptic / No_internet
-* small extent; MultipleLines is correlated with FiberOptic  (positively) and DSL (-)
+* MultipleLines with FiberOptic (positively) and DSL (-) (in a smaller extent).
-* correlation between all additional services.
+* all additional services (in a smaller extent).

 ### Summary statistics

 Distribution of binary variables\
 We have figures here and not proportion, which makes us notice the unbalanced repartition of the dataset. \
-On the first radar, distribution of variables are only for non churn customers (0s and 1s).
-The other is similar but for churn customers.
-Comparing them allows to notice the distributions that strongly change from churners to non-churners.
+On the first radar, distribution of variables concerns solely customers who don't churn (0s and 1s).
+The other is similar but for churners.
+Comparing them allows to notice the variables whose distribution strongly changes from churners to non-churners.
 These variables will probably be the most helpful in our classification task.

-Big differences between the two radars are FiberOptic, MtM (Contract) and ElectronicCheck (PaymentMethod) \
+Big differences between the two radars are visible for FiberOptic, Month-to-month (Contract) and ElectronicCheck (PaymentMethod) \
-In a smaller extent: Partners, Dependents, TechSupport and PaperlessBilling
+In a smaller extent: TechSupport and PaperlessBilling

 This pretty much summarises what we found above and what we think the important variables will be.
 It excludes tenure and MonthlyCharges, which also seem important, but continuous.